Jana loves compiling and sharing lists about the natural world, science, and history.

 2. The EM Drive Could Actually Work

 Courtesy of NASA, there is the mystery of the EM Drive.
 The device is a propulsion system but one that defies Newton's third law – which is no small thing.
 The law states that everything must have an equal and opposite reaction.
-In the case of propulsion systems used in space, that law usually involves fuel.
+For propulsion systems used in space, that law usually involves fuel.
 The EM Drive requires no fuel.
 Instead, it creates an epic thrust by bouncing microwave photons inside a metal cone.

 The laboratory could not find anomalies that might explain the mystery.
 There is always the possibility that the EM Drive failed and that the paper was a hoax.
 On the other hand, NASA is still working on the system and if the paper is real, space travel just got a whole lot easier.